 Read on to find out!

-In 2020, the Lantern Festival (Yuánxiāo jié 元宵节) falls on February 8th, the fifteenth and final day of Spring Festival.
-Although it’s not a public holiday, it is still widely celebrated, especially in southern China and amongst the diaspora.
+The final part of Spring Festival, the Lantern Festival (Yuánxiāo jié 元宵节) falls this year on February 26th, the fifteenth day of the celebrations.
+Although it’s not a public holiday, it is still widely celebrated, especially in southern China and among the diaspora.

 What’s this holiday all about and how can you celebrate it?
 Read on to find out!

 The Year of the Ox is here!
 What does it hold in store?
 And what is the standing of the ox in Chinese culture?
 Find out in our article all about the ox!